NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 publicly available databases like `Jaspar <https://jaspar.elixir.no>`__ (`Sandelin et al. <https://doi.org/10.1093/nar/gkh012>`__) and `Hocomoco <https://hocomoco11.autosome.org>`__ (`Vorontsov, Eliseeva, Zinkevich, et al. <https://doi.org/10.1093/nar/gkad1077>`__).
-We will focus on Jaspar, which is also available as Bioconductor packages like `JASPAR2024 <https://bioconductor.org/packages/JASPAR2024/>`__.
+In this tutorial we will focus on Jaspar, which is also available as Bioconductor packages like
+`JASPAR2024 <https://bioconductor.org/packages/JASPAR2024/>`__.

 .. raw:: html